bartongroup/slivka/sphinx-docs/configuration.rst

   Detailed description of the fields or help text (optional) ``value``:
   `Value object`_ describing accepted field values (required)

+Example of the form accepting two fields, file and file format is shown below.

 .. code-block:: json